Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Is 3 days enough in Buenos Aires?

 Three days in Buenos Aires is sufficient to explore the key highlights and get a feel for the city’s vibrant culture.
 You can visit major attractions like Plaza de Mayo, La Boca and Recoleta, experience the local cuisine and perhaps catch a tango show.
-However, if you want to delve deeper into the local neighbourhoods, culture and take day trips outside the city, you’ll need 5 or 7 days.
+However, if you can swing it, five or seven days will allow you to delve deeper into the local neighbourhoods, culture and take day trips outside the city.

 Is Palermo or Recoleta better to stay in?